BosEriko/wsl/README.md

 ```

 ## Create a Username and Password
-After restarting your PC, a Terminal window will prompt you to create a username and password.
+After installing Debian, the Terminal window will prompt you to create a username and password.
+Create one named `bos` or any username that you prefer.

 ## Update Debian
 Inside Debian, run: